 Such services may form part of the care package offered by social services after a 'care assessment'.
 They may be provided by local voluntary organisations or private companies commissioned by social services.
-In some cases older people purchase services directly from providers using their own resources, or with money received as a Direct Payment drawn from their allocated personal budget.
+In some cases older people purchase services directly from providers using their own resources, or with money received as a Direct Payment or through their Individual Budget arrangements.